Childhood Illness Policy

 If a child has any of the above an ambulance must be called immediately and the same steps taken as above.

 Anaphylaxis is a medical emergency that may require resuscitation measures.
-Administration of epinephrine (auto-injector) may be necessary.
+Administration of epinephrine – auto-injector (EPI PEN) may be necessary.

 COVID-19

-It is the parent / careers responsibility to be open and honest with the setting and keep your child at home if they or anyone in the same household is showing any of the following symptoms: HIGH TEMPRETURE, CONTINUOUS COUGH, LOSS OF TASTE OR SMELL.
+It is the parent / career’s responsibility to be open and honest with the setting and keep your child at home if they have tested positive.
+The child must be kept off for 3 days from the test date.

 Powered by Concept Original